-The Corporation achieved the following performance metrics for 2014:
+The Corporation achieved the following performance in 2015:

-- ROCE (adjusted for commodity prices on a basis consistent with past practice for bonus plan purposes) was 2.5% compared to a target of 2.4%. - LTIF score was 0.40% better than the target of 0.45%.
+- ROCE (adjusted for commodity prices on a basis consistent with past practice for bonus plan purposes) was 1.60% compared to a target of 0.80%. - LTDIF score was 0.70%, slightly worse than the target of 0.65%.

 In addition, corporate objectives for employee development, cost reduction/fiscal management and various other management objectives were met or exceeded.
 Our project development work faced obstacles largely related to permitting.
-Significant cost savings programs were successfully implemented in response to difficult market conditions, and cost reduction targets exceeded.
+Significant cost savings programs were again successfully implemented this year in response to difficult market conditions, and cost reduction targets exceeded.

-Based on these results and recognizing significant management accomplishments in light of external factors, the CEO recommended a performance rating for the corporate ROCE component of the Bonus Plan of 115%.
-While the Company achieved its safety performance target, as measured by LTIF, the recommended rating for safety was substantially reduced in light of the two fatalities that occurred during 2014.
-The overall Corporate rating for the CEO, which is based on ROCE and safety, is 103%.
+Based on these results and recognizing significant management accomplishments in light of external factors, the CEO recommended a performance rating for the corporate ROCE component of the Bonus Plan of 125%.